Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Here's the problem when you lie, guys.

-The investigators already have the facts.
+The investigators already have the facts, okay?

-So they're gonna go back to prison.
+So, they're going to go back to prison.

 You can't lie under oath, especially when the investigators already know what happened and they already have a solid timeline of what happened.

-So when you go on there and you testify, if it's contrary to the facts, they're going to come after you.
+So, when you go on there and you testify, if it's contrary to the facts, they're going to come after you.

 Hence, they pled guilty for no reason.